Eating meat again can help the environment #NoTimeToWaste

 For years, scientists have warned us about climate change and the effects that human intervention and abuse of natural resources will have on future generations.

-For years we’ve been warned about climate change and the effects of human intervention and abuse of natural resources are going to have for the generations to come.
 Yet, have we been told the truth?
 You might have heard this before.
-To save the planet you must eat less meat, switch from regular milk to plant based one’s (almond, oats, soy), eat more leafy greens, more seeds, and then more to the point things like reducing plastic/all waste, close the faucet when you’re brushing your teeth, etc. Then there’s the obvious stuff, don’t litter, use public transportation/get a bike and the such.
+To save the planet: you must eat less meat, switch from regular milk to plant-based ones (almond, oats, soy), and eat more leafy greens and seeds.
+We have also been told to act differently, reduce plastic/all waste, close the faucet when we’re brushing our teeth, etc. And then there is the obvious: don't litter, use public transportation/get a bike, etc.

 Diet has had the most impact in the last decades.
 More people are following plant-based diets (although reportedly 84% of those go back to eating meat) every year.

 We’ve taken the time to think about this and do some research, and your mind might be blown away by the end of this post.
 From environmental to personal impact, maybe you should consider eating meat again.

 We know the idea is a little out there but keep reading and find out why.

 It’s about knowing better and doing better with that knowledge.
 Everything keeps evolving.
 We continue to learn about how our bodies work, and how they relate to nature and the environment.
 Yes, most of the meat you can find at grocery stores is probably not the best for you or the environment, but it is not the meat per se, it’s a matter of how meat is raised, farmed, butchered, and delivered.